paperswithcode/sota-extractor/README.md

 Licence: Apache-2

-## Evaluating SOTA extraction performance
+## Evaluating the SOTA extraction performance

-This repository will also contain the automatic SOTA extraction pipeline in the future.
-The purpose of this pipeline is to automatically extract tasks, datasets and results from papers.
+In the future, this repository will also contain the automatic SOTA extraction pipeline.
+The aim is to automatically extract tasks, datasets and results from papers.

-To evaluate the predictions for all tasks:
+To evaluate the current prediction performance for all tasks:

 ```bash
 python -m extractor.eval_all